-This school will participate in Plymouth LA's in-year coordinated admissions scheme for 2022-23, please see Plymouth In-Year Admissions

-After the normal round intake, parents apply for a place at this school by completing the local authority's Application Form, regardless of where the child lives.
-This is available at Plymouth In-Year Admissions or by calling the LA for a paper version
+This school will participate in Plymouth City Council's In-Year Co-ordinated Admissions Scheme for 2023-24.
+After the normal round intake, parents apply for a place at this school by completing the LA Common Application Form, regardless of where the child lives.
+This is available at www.plymouth.gov.uk/schooladmissions or by calling the LA for a paper version.

-Applications can be made at any time after the Year Group has started13 but will not be processed sooner than 8 school weeks before the place is required, or 12 weeks for service families.14 They will be considered in date order with all those received by Plymouth City Council's School Admissions Team
+Applications can be made at any time after the Year Group has started13 but will not be processed sooner than 6 school weeks before the place is required.14 They will be considered in date order with all those received at the school or by the School Admissions Team each day considered together.

 The responsibility for decisions lies with the admissions authority for the school which may meet virtually (for example by conference call).
 Decision-making cannot be made by a single individual.
-Decisions will be sent to parents by Plymouth City Council's School Admissions Service.
+Decisions will be sent to parents by the School Admissions Team.

 The school will notify the LA of numbers on roll in the school within 2 school days when requested to do so.
 This enables the LA to be able to advise parents.
 When notified of an application, we will give the view of the school on whether a place should be offered within 5 school days.
-This is to ensure that a decision can be communicated to the parent within 10 school days.
-15
+This is to ensure that a decision can be communicated to the parent within 15 school days.15